anantoghosh/react-linkify-it/readme.md

 - ⚡ **Super tiny**: Less than 1KB gzipped after tree shaking!
 - 🪶 **Zero dependencies**: No bloat, No extra dependencies.
 Just a single file.
 - 🛠️ **Ultra customizable**: Linkify any pattern, use your own regex, wrap with any component.
 Adjust to your specific case as required.
-- 🔗 **Prebuilt for you**: URLs, emails, Jira tickets, Twitter handles—ready out of the box.
+- 🔗 **Prebuilt for you**: URLs, emails, twitter handles, hashtags, mentions - ready out of the box.
 - 💧 **Generic**: Not just links, wrap any pattern with _any_ component.
 - 🧩 **Composable**: Nest, combine, and mix patterns as you like.
 - 🚀 **Blazing fast**: Single-pass processing.